Nasal Drainage – Postnasal Drip Symptoms

 - Tickle in the throat

 - Nausea and vomiting

 Finding and Treating the Source

 Our first priority is to understand the cause of your nasal drainage or postnasal drip.
-We’ll test for allergies either in our office or with our at-home testing kit, examine your nose and sinuses, and offer a treatment plan based on your specific needs.
+We’ll test for allergies either in our office or with our at-home testing kit, examine your nose and sinus passageways, and offer a treatment plan based on your specific needs.
 We can treat nasal drainage and postnasal drip with the following options: